Jbleezy/BO1-Reimagined/README.md

 ### CZ75 Dual Wield
 * Reduced recoil
-* Fixed empty drop and raise animations
+* Fixed empty clip idle, drop, and raise animations
+* Ammo now gets added at the same time that it does in the reload animation
 * Unupgraded: increased reserve ammo from 228 to 240

 ### Double-Barreled Shotgun